Posts

 Image

-Lower back pain is among the leading causes of disability worldwide and a major contributor to lost productivity.
+For practical guidance on bone and joint problems, check out my book here https://www.amazon.com/stores/Ahmed-Raouf/author/B0GJ18M76D/allbooks?ccs_id=7bd58c8e-4198-4c4a-b3bb-4d731aeaf7f1 Lower back pain is among the leading causes of disability worldwide and a major contributor to lost productivity.
 Despite its prevalence, it remains widely misunderstood, with persistent myths influencing how patients approach treatment.
 A clear, evidence-based understanding is essential for effective management and recovery.
 The Anatomy Behind Lower Back Pain The lumbar spine , or lower back, is a complex and highly functional structure composed of five vertebrae (L1–L5) stacked vertically.
 Between these vertebrae lie the intervertebral discs , which act as shock absorbers and allow flexibility.
-Supporting this structure is an intricate system of: Muscles that enable movement and stability Ligaments that maintain alignment Nerves that transmit signals between the brain and lower body Pain arises when any of these components become strained, compressed, or inflamed.
-The most common causes include: Muscle or ligament strain : Often due to improper lifting or sudden ...
+Supporting this structure is an intricate system of: Muscles that enable movement and stability Ligaments that maintain alignment Nerves that transmit signals between the brain and ...

 Hip Replacement Surgery: What to Expect Before, During, and After